MSUSEL/msusel-ssp-manager/README.md

 docker-compose up
 ```

-We call the first container that this commands creates "driver" and it adds the new collections to the database.
+We call the first container that this command creates "driver" and it adds the new collections to the database.
 This command will also create a Python flask container that we'll be using as a provisional UI to test the tool.
 The driver container will take some time to complete (up to 30 minutes).
 When it finishes, the new collections will have been added to the database.
 You can see them at localhost:8529 <br />
 The flask UI can be accessed at localhost:5000. <br />

 ### Set Schemas in VS Code
 Open the project on VS Code and press Ctrl+Shift+P on the keyboard.
-On the search bar, type "Worspace json settings".
+On the search bar, type "Workspace json settings".
 Open the file and copy this content to it and save the changes:<br />
 ```
 {
     "json.schemas": [